Poisoning of Margaret Warden: Exhumation and investigation

-Rumours that Warden had been poisoned by Smith because of her pregnancy began to spread, and her body was exhumed on 30 September.
+Rumours began to spread that Warden had been poisoned by Smith because of her pregnancy, and her body was exhumed on 30 September.
 A post-mortem was conducted by three doctors: the Dr Taylor who had visited Warden at West Denside, and two other doctors from Dundee, named Ramsay and Johnston.
 The post-mortem was performed in the open air, on a gravestone in Murroes churchyard.
-The stomach and intestines were removed for further examination, and judging from the foetus Warden was estimated to have been three months pregnant.
+The stomach and intestines were removed for further examination, and judging from the foetus, Warden was estimated to have been three months pregnant.
 The samples were tested for arsenic by Dr Ramsay and Dr Johnston, neither of whom had performed these tests before.
 Due to illness Ramsay did not attend every test, but Taylor was present.
 Samples were also sent to Professor Robert Christison for testing.

 The investigation led to Mary Smith being summoned to Dundee to be questioned.
 She refused to attend, saying she was unwell, but after being examined by Dr Johnston she met the Sheriff at Four Mile House, an inn partway between the farm and Dundee, on 2 October.
 She testified that she had given Warden nothing but castor oil in "lozenger wine", and that there was no poison kept at the farm.
 The Sheriff kept her in the Dundee prison overnight, and in the morning she changed her testimony, saying now that she recalled she had acquired some rat poison from Dundee a few days before Warden's death, and had left poisoned food in the walls of the loft above the bothy (a small farm building) as they had an infestation of rats.
 She also said she did not know it was poison—she had simply asked for "something to put away rats".